Find Affordable College Courses

 $60,006 Average Tuition & Fees

-You’ll be in good company if you decide to attend Brandeis University.
-It ranked #5 on our 2023 Best Value Community Organization & Advocacy Schools in Massachusetts list.
-Brandeis is a moderately-sized private not-for-profit school located in the city of Waltham.
+You’ll join some of the best and brightest minds around you if you attend Brandeis University.
+The school came in at #5 on this year’s Best Value Community Organization & Advocacy Schools in Massachusetts list.
+Brandeis is a moderately-sized private not-for-profit school located in the small city of Waltham.

 In-state tuition fees for undergraduate students at Brandeis are $60,006 per year.